This page discusses a garment’s price-per-wear,

 VALUE

-Your artisan wants you to be happy and satisfied.
 They want to you to come back, to refer others, to be proud to wear the garments you collaborated on.

-This is why all garments I make for you are G U A R A N T E E D F O R L I F E
+This is why all garments I make for you are G U A R A N T E E D f o r L I F E.

 The more you wear a garment, the less expensive it gets.
 The price-per-wear drops every time.

-A $5000 garment worn just 175 times in a year costs $28.60 per wear for that year.
+A $5000 garment worn 175 times in a year costs $28.60 per wear for that year.

 A $5000 garment worn 175 times per year for 10 years costs $2.86 per wear over that decade.

-The more you wear a garment, the more it becomes part of your signature style and the less you look like everyone else.
+PLUS, the more you wear a garment, the more it becomes part of your signature style and the less you look like everyone else.

 COURAGE